 We have seen that determinantal point process offer appealing modeling intuitions and practical algorithms, capturing geometric notions of diversity and permitting computationally efficient inference in a variety of settings.
 However, to accurately model real-world data we must first somehow determine appropriate values of the model parameters.
-While an expert could conceivably design an appropriate DPP kernel from prior knowledge, in general, especially when dealing with large datasets, we would like to have an automated method for learning a DPP.
+Conceivably, an expert on a particular topic could do this by designing a kernel L that best reflects his or her underlying understanding of the domain.
+By applying the techniques in Chapters 2 and 3, the resulting model could then be used in various applications.